 When the plug breaks on your favorite power tool or extension cord, there's no need to discard the tool or cord.
-You can replace the plug.
-Power tools, outdoor appliances and some indoor appliances, such as washing machines, have three-prong plugs, which means the cords have a ground wire.
-You can only plug a three-prong plug into a three-prong receptacle.
-You can buy "cheater adapters" to convert the plug to a two-prong one, although this isn't recommended by electricians and isn't safe.
+You can actually replace the plug.
+Power tools, outdoor appliances, and some indoor appliances (such as washing machines) have three-prong plugs, which means the cords have a ground wire.

 Video of the Day